 LEHD makes available several data products that may be used to research and characterize workforce dynamics for specific groups.
 These data products include online applications, public-use data, and restricted-use microdata.
 The Quarterly Workforce Indicators (QWI) and LEHD Origin-Destination Employment Statistics (LODES) data are available online for public use.
-The microdata underlying the QWI are available to qualified researchers with approved projects through restricted access use in Census Research Data Centers.
+Confidential microdata are available to qualified researchers with approved projects through restricted access use in Census Research Data Centers.

 Learn more about QWI by choosing one of the links below.

 The Quarterly Workforce Indicators (QWI) are a set of economic indicators including employment, job creation, earnings, and other measures of employment flows.
 The QWI are reported using detailed firm characteristics (geography, industry, age, size) and worker demographics information (sex, age, education, race, ethnicity).
 QWI data are available through the following access tools:

 Learn more about LODES by choosing one of the links below.

 - LODES 7.0 Tech Doc (60 KB)